Partnering with Stanford Hospital & Clinics

 Dr. DeFilippi is board certified in both cardiothoracic and general surgery.
 He is a magna cum laude graduate of Duke University, and earned his MD from Columbia University College of Physicians and Surgeons and completed a general surgery residency and research fellowship at The University of Chicago/Pritzker School of Medicine.
 He completed cardiac and thoracic surgery training at New York Hospital/Cornell Medical Center and Memorial-Sloan Kettering Cancer Center.

 Dr. DeFilippi has performed more than 3,000 open heart surgeries, has extensive specialized experience in valve repair and replacement using minimally invasive techniques and pioneered several minimally invasive cardiac surgery procedures.
-He is Clinical Associate Professor in the Department of Cardiothoracic Surgery at Stanford University.
+He is a Clinical Professor in the Department of Cardiothoracic Surgery at Stanford University.
 He and his family live full time in Monterey County.

 "Our partnership and collaboration with Salinas Valley Memorial Healthcare System brings the most advanced and highest quality treatment for people with cardiovascular disease to the Salinas Valley, Monterey Peninsula and surrounding communities," says Robert Robbins, MD, Chair, Department of Cardiothoracic Surgery and Director at Stanford Hospital & Clinics and Stanford Cardiovascular Institute at Stanford University School of Medicine.